thatsKevinJain/quiddity/Readme.md

 - `MAX_PROCESS_COUNT`
 	- Quiddity follows a __*atleast once*__ policy while processing messages.
 	- This means your message can be processed more than once if the agent/worker fails to acknowledge the message.
+  - Developers can set this count as **1** if they want to process their message only once.

 - `MESSAGE_EXPIRY_TIME`
-	- Time set after which the message will expire and will be added to queue again.
-(If not acknowledged via agent)
+	- If the agent crashes or takes too long to acknowledge the job completion, the message is marked expired and put back into the queue.
 	- Developers can extend this __*expiry time*__ if their messages take longer to process.